Where to Camp in Moab: Best Free Dispersed and Paid Campsites

 Dead Horse Point State Park Yurts

 If you don’t want to camp, Dead Horse Point State Park also has a number of yurts.
 I stayed in one a few years ago the night before my White Rim Trail biking trip, and it was awesome.
-Our Yurt had a deck and grill and room for 6 people to sleep.
+My yurt had a deck, grill, and room for 6 people to sleep.

-There are 5 yurts in the Moenkopi area and 4 yurts in the new Wingate Campground.
+There are 5 yurts in the Moenkopi area and 4 yurts in the Wingate Campground.

-Yurts have a bunk bed, futon bed, indoor and outdoor tables, AC/heating units, a lamp, bbq, and fire pit.
+These yurts have a bunk bed, futon bed, indoor and outdoor tables, AC/heating units, a lamp, BBQ, and fire pit.
 Bedding is not provided.

 Reservations for all Dead Horse Point State Park campsites and yurts can be made here.